pingcap/docs-cn/online-deployment-using-ansible.md

     apt-get -y install git curl sshpass python-pip
     ```

-## Step 2: Create the `tidb` user on the Control Machine and generate the SSH key
+## Step 2: Create the `tidb` user on the control machine and generate the SSH key

-Make sure you have logged in to the Control Machine using the `root` user account, and then run the following command.
+Make sure you have logged in to the control machine using the `root` user account, and then run the following command.

 1. Create the `tidb` user.